Topics included in this article:

 - Contact Support or Sales

-Wave to Unlock is a touchless form of access control that allows users to wave their hand in front of the Rhombus Credential Readers (DR20 and DR40) to authenticate their assigned mobile credentials.
+Wave to Unlock is a touchless form of access control that allows users to wave their hand in front of the Rhombus Readers (DR20 and DR40) to authenticate their assigned mobile credentials.
 This eliminates the need for a physical credential, such as a proximity card or key fob.

 Wave to Unlock utilizes a combination of the reader's motion sensor and the phone's Bluetooth signal to obtain and process the mobile credential within a designated range of the reader.
 This range can be customized by an admin within the Rhombus Console.

-Wave to Unlock can be enabled in the console by any user with the appropriate Rhombus administrative permissions.
+Wave to Unlock can be enabled in the console by any user with appropriate Rhombus administrative permissions.

 |